ffox77/AntSharesCore/readme.md

 # Antshares Core

-The https://github.com/AntShares/AntSharesCore repository is a container for the Antshares Wallet application ( UI ) as well as the Daemon, which can be used as a wallet and runs an RPC service.
+This repository is a container for the Antshares Wallet application ( UI ) as well as the Daemon, which can be used as a wallet and runs an RPC service.

 This particular fork of Antshares Core is for getting the Daemon running on OSX.
 This fork also aims to add basic 'Claim Antshares Coins' to the Daemon RPC Service, which is currently missing.